BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-home-lab-part-1.markdown

 On the **Summary** screen we can click **Done** and then **Continue**

-Then we can setup our profile on the server.
+Then we can setup our user profile with a username and a password.
 Click **Done**.

 ![Profile Configuration](/img/ProfileConfiguration.png)

-We don't need Ubuntu Pro, so we can skip this.
+We don't need Ubuntu Pro, so we can skip that part.

 It's up to you, if you want to install **OpenSSH** or not.
 I'll choose not to install it for now.
 Click **Done**.